avafinger/bpi-m64-firmware/readme.md

-LCD 7" with Touch Screen (not tested)
+7" LCD with Touch Screen
 -------------------------------------

+**Update:**

+For a complete 7" LCD support, please go to https://github.com/avafinger/bpi-m64-firmware-v2

 This is the instructions to work with LCD 7" (S070WV20_MIPI_RGB) and Touch Screen.
 The file a64-2GB_LCD_TOUCH.dtb ( https://github.com/avafinger/bpi-m64-firmware/blob/master/a64-2GB_LCD_TOUCH.dtb )